Your Reliable High-Quality HDI PCBs Partner

 In addition, HDI circuits offer better improvements for RFI, EMI, static discharge, thermal conductivity, etc.

-As mentioned above, the cost of HDI PCB is determined by many factors.
-Therefore, the specific price differs for different manufacturers.
+It is challenging to estimate HDI PCB cost.
+It is determined by many factors, such as layer count, blind and buried vias structure, via plug technology, surface finishes, copper thickness, etc. Therefore, the specific price differs for different manufacturers.
 You are welcome to get a quote from our sales staff.
 We will offer you the most reasonable price.

 Here are a few tips as below in HDI PCB design.